 Settling property matters should be given some priority because Courts take into account assets that you currently have as well as what assets there were at separation.
 Courts don’t necessarily recognize informal agreements and may ignore them altogether so it’s important to get advice to make sure that your agreement will finalize your matter.
 WE mention Courts in this context because once an agreement is reached during a mediation, that agreement will need to be drawn up and officiated by the Court.
 This will ensure that the agreement is now legally binding.

 If you and your ex-partner were married, you MUST finalize your mediation property matters, or apply to the Court for Orders within 12 months of the date of divorce.
 In the event that you and your ex-partner were in a de facto relationship, this MUST occur within 2 years of the date of separation.

 In a family law mediation context, in considering a property settlement, the initial step is always to clarify what property there is, and what debts or liabilities exist.

 The next step is to work out how each of you contributed to the family both financially and of course, in non-financial ways.
 The third step is about assessing any special circumstances that require some adjustment to the property settlement amount, for example, it might be the case that children need to be schooled by one parent, etc. The final step is to determine the fairest way of dividing the property and debts given the contributions of the parties and any future needs identified during the process.

 At Mediators Australia, we work collaboratively with Family Lawyers, Financial Advisors, Accountants and others to ensure the full picture of the property pool is considered during the mediation.

 What Should You Do Next

-The best way to find out if mediation will suit your particular circumstance, simply contact us for a free, no-obligation consultation.
+The best way to find out if mediation will suit your particular circumstance, simply contacts us in mediation Australia for a free, no-obligation consultation.